jun-xiao-mainlinestem/2026base/doc/test_auton_buttons.md

 ---
 ### 6. Show status
 **Button: B**
-- ✅ If hold while driving, upon releasing display current heading and distance drived on the controller screen
+- ✅ If hold this button while driving, upon releasing it, the controller displays current heading and distance drived.

 ### 7. Abort auto driving
-- ✅ Move joystick to abort the auto driving.
+- ✅ Move joystick anytime to abort the auto driving.

 ## 📋 Button Summary